Skip to content

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-- The Shingle Effect: Plastic must be attached at the roofline and draped over the scaffolding, ensuring water runs off the exterior, not behind the plastic.
+• The Shingle Effect: 6-Mil reinforced plastic sheeting must be attached at the roofline and draped over the exterior scaffolding, ensuring bulk water runs off the exterior of the tent, rather than draining behind the plastic onto the wall.

-- Ventilation: This is critical.
-If the tent is airtight, humidity hits 100%, and the stucco will "sweat" (slump off the wall).
-We leave the bottom open to allow airflow while blocking direct splash-back.
+• Ventilation: This is a critical factor.
+If the containment tent is completely airtight, humidity will rapidly reach 100%, causing the heavy cement to "sweat" and potentially slump off the wall.
+The bottom must remain open to allow adequate airflow while blocking direct splash-back from the ground.

 3. The Chemistry of Cold Weather: Accelerators

-The Danger: Chloride attacks galvanized metal.
-If used in the finish coat, it will rust the wire lath and bleed orange stains through the wall.
-For finish work, we use Non-Chloride Accelerators or simply warm water to speed up the reaction.
+The Danger: Chloride chemically attacks galvanized metal.
+If used improperly (or if ever used in a finish coat), it will rapidly oxidize the wire lath, bleeding orange rust stains through the exterior wall.
+Whenever possible, we prefer utilizing Non-Chloride Accelerators or simply using warm mixing water to safely initiate the chemical reaction.

-Galvanized wire and asphalt paper are waterproof.
-However, we cannot install paper over saturated plywood sheathing.
-If the wood framing is soaked, we must let it dry before wrapping the house to prevent trapping moisture (Dry Rot).
+While asphalt building paper and wire lath are water-resistant, we cannot install the Water Resistive Barrier (WRB) over saturated plywood or OSB sheathing.
+If the structural wood framing is soaked, it must be allowed to dry completely before wrapping the house to prevent trapping moisture and inducing dry rot.

 The Mixing Station:

-Quality control starts on the ground.
-Wet sand ruins the water-to-cement ratio.
-We keep sand piles tarped and mix under a canopy to ensure the material consistency remains stable.
+Quality control begins at the mixer.
+Wet sand destroys the carefully calculated water-to-cement ratio.
+Sand piles must remain tarped, and mixing must occur under a canopy to ensure material consistency.

 Frequently Asked Questions About Stucco